nginxinc/nginx-gateway-fabric/tests/reconfig/setup.md

    2. Run the provided script with the required number of resources, e.g. `cd scripts && bash create-resources-routes-last.sh 30`.
 The script will deploy backend apps and services, wait 60 seconds for them to be ready, and deploy 1 Gateway, 1 Secret, 1 RefGrant, and HTTPRoutes at the same time.
-   3. Measure TimeToReadyTotal as the time it takes from NGF receiving the first HTTPRoute resource update -> final config written and NGINX reloaded.
+   3. Measure TimeToReadyTotal as the time it takes from NGF receiving the first HTTPRoute resource update (logs will say "reconciling") -> final config written and NGINX reloaded.
 Measure the other results as described in steps 6-7 of the [Setup](#setup) section.

 ### Test 3: Start NGF, create many resources attached to a Gateway, deploy the Gateway